OpenAstronomy/openastronomy.github.io/_projects/2018/timelab/quasiperiodic.md

 + [Stevens & Uttley 2016](http://adsabs.harvard.edu/cgi-bin/nph-data_query?bibcode=2016MNRAS.460.2796S&link_type=ARTICLE) [open-access preprint](http://adsabs.harvard.edu/cgi-bin/nph-data_query?bibcode=2016MNRAS.460.2796S&link_type=PREPRINT)

-In this Project, the student will work with the mentor to implement the full chain of denoising and phase-resolved spectroscopy of quasi-periodic oscillations, in such a way that
+In this Project, the student will work with the mentor to implement the full chain of de-noising and phase-resolved spectroscopy of quasi-periodic oscillations, in such a way that

 + Any user with proper data sets can easily get a result

-+ If datasets do not allow a solution (e.g. the modulation is not strong enough) warnings have to be sent.
++ If datasets do not allow a solution (e.g., the modulation is not strong enough) warnings have to be sent.

 + Both methods can actually be used for pulsars too (it is the trivial case!).